The members of

 "Annexure A" to the Independent Auditors Report

-(referred to in paragraph 18 under the heading Report on Other Legal &Regulatory Requirements' of our report of even date to the Ind AS financial statements ofthe Company for the year ended 31st March 2020.)
-As per the books and records producedbefore us and as per the information and explanations given to us and based on such auditchecks that we considered necessary and appropriate we confirm that:
+(Referred to in paragraph 2(f) under the heading 'Report on Other Legal &Regulatory Requirements' of our report of even date to the standalone financial statementsof the company for the year ended 31st March 2022)

-|Statute ||Nature of Dues ||Amount (Rs.
-In lakhs) ||Period to which amount relates ||Forum where dispute is pending |
+|Statute ||Nature of Dues ||Amount (Rs. in lakhs) ||Period to which amount relates ||Forum where dispute is pending |

 |EPF Act 1952 ||Employee Provident Fund Damages Interest under appeal ||3.37 ||2001 - 2004 ||Commissioner of EPFO |

 |CST Act 1956 ||Central Sales Tax ||59.73 ||2001-02 to 2004-05 and 2011-12 ||Deputy Commissioner of Commercial Taxes |